The Newfoundland and Labrador Teachers’ Association By-Laws

 There shall be a biennial meeting or Convention of delegates of the Association.
 Delegates and members of the Executive only have the right to vote.
 All other members may sit in at a Convention meeting and speak but not to vote on any matter.
 The Convention shall be held at such time as may be determined by the Convention.
 The Executive shall determine where the Convention shall be held.
 It may consider and accept invitations extended by the branches.
 Delegates shall be elected from the legally constituted local and regional branches in the ratio of one to every 100 members, or fraction thereof, in the branch.
 (Branches shall base the number of delegates on the maximum number of teachers employed in the schools and board offices existing within the branch boundaries at any point in time during a school year, provided that such teachers are Active Members of the Association.
 In no case shall teachers on leave and their substitutes or replacements both count.)
 In addition, each special interest council shall be permitted to be represented at the Convention by one delegate, as per By-Law IX.E.
-A delegate to Convention shall use his/her discretionary powers as per the best interests of his/her branch or special interest council but must speak as his/her branch or special interest council wishes if s/he is so directed.
+Delegates to Convention shall use their discretionary powers as per the best interests of their branch or special interest council but must speak as their branch or special interest council wishes if so directed.

 XI.
 NOMINATIONS AND ELECTION FOR EXECUTIVE

 A. Any member of the NLTA in good standing* is eligible for nomination and election to the Executive, providing:

 (1) Nomination papers are signed by at least 10 members in good standing*, each signature being witnessed by